denten-books/plain-text/2-device.md

 Technology of the word decouples readers from writers.
 Once decoupled, seemingly autonomous actors---books and robots---clutter the social sphere, continuing to structure human experience in the absence of the originating accord.
-This might appear like a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
+The above might appear like a curious way of putting things, but not unusual in the larger context of post-Kantian humanism at the turn of the twentieth century.
 In Moreno's words we hear more than an echo of Marx's fetishism of commodities, by which "definite social relation between men"